MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-signalr/includes/4-when-to-use-signalr.md

 SignalR is as durable as the underlying connection.
 In other words, if there's cause for concern with the connectivity of a client application &mdash; SignalR is *not* the best choice.

 Another consideration is the scalability of SignalR.
-Depending on the number of concurrent connected clients, your web server could experience contention when reaching its limits.
+Depending on the number of concurrently connected clients, your web server could experience contention when reaching its limits.
 In situations like this, you'd likely need to deploy the application to a server farm and use a backplane.
 Implementing this on your own can be tedious.
 Alternatively, you could leverage the [**Azure SignalR Service**](https://docs.microsoft.com/azure/azure-signalr).
 In addition to having solved most of the networking challenges you might face when trying to implement this yourself, there are various [resiliency and disaster recovery](https://docs.microsoft.com/azure/azure-signalr/signalr-concept-disaster-recovery) mechanisms in place to help alleviate problems.

 ### Valid use cases

 SignalR is not a replacement for traditional HTTP requests.
-Applications could leverage SignalR to know when to make specific HTTP requests, in this way they compliment each other.
+Applications could leverage SignalR to know when to make specific HTTP requests, in this way they complement each other.
 There are many valid use cases for SignalR.

-Good candidates for SignalR:
+The following list represents good candidates for SignalR:

-- Apps that require high frequency updates from the server:
+- *Apps that require high-frequency updates from the server:*
   - Gaming
   - Social networks
   - Voting
   - Auction
   - GPS apps
-- Dashboards and monitoring apps:
+- *Dashboards and monitoring apps:*
   - Company dashboards
   - Live maps
   - Instant sales updates
   - Travel alerts
-- Collaborative apps:
+  - CI/CD pipeline pages
+- *Collaborative and multi-user interactive apps:*
   - Whiteboard apps
-  - Team meeting software are examples of collaborative apps.
+  - Team meeting apps
+  - Document sharing apps
+  - Live Share
-- Apps that require notifications:
+- *Apps that require notifications:*
-  - Email
+  - Email apps
-  - Chat
+  - Chat apps
   - Turn-based games
   - Time series reporting
+  - GitHub Actions, issue and pull request systems